 The details beyond the purchase price are as follows:

 - Assessments run $450 x 3 times a year + a $300 October assessment = $1650

 - Taxes (2018) = $593.29

 Water, electric, sewer, and outside maintenance are included in the assessments so I don’t have to worry about those.
 My bunny ear antenna picks up a few channels on the TV and when that doesn’t work, the DVD player they left behind is another option…#winning (does anyone use that anymore?).
-I currently do not have wifi which has no doubt been an adjustment but I’ve learned to make do by using the library and, in emergency situations, poaching free 24-hour internet access from the McDonalds parking lot. 😉 But being unplugged is the very purpose of my being in Lake Geneva!!
-Peace, quiet, and the ability to turn things (and people) off for a bit.
+I currently do not have wifi which has no doubt been an adjustment but I’ve learned to make do by using the library and, in emergency situations, poaching free 24-hour internet access from the McDonalds parking lot. 😉 After all, being unplugged is the very purpose of my being in Lake Geneva!!
+Peace, quiet, and the ability to turn things off for a bit.
+It is awesome.

 Cute, right?!
 Currently, there is a Queen bed and Full-size futon.
 So far I have had only one sleepover (for 3 nights) and can say that having more than 2-3 people staying in this tiny space would be overkill.

-Have I mentioned the ridiculous party deck connecting our two cabeese?
+Have I mentioned the ridiculous party deck connecting our the two cabooses?
 Not only does it have a fancy dining section, but it also overlooks a wooded lot chock full of wildlife for our viewing pleasure…

 FYI – no glass allowed. 🙂

 OK – so you probably get the drift.
 But how’s about a few more gratuitous pics taken from various 2018 caboose festivities…

 So much fun!!